Matmul High-level API Enabling Full Static Tiling

 Case Study

-This case demonstrates the effect of enabling full constant quantization for Matmul tiling to improve the operator performance when the Matmul high-level API is used for matrix multiplication.
+This case shows how to improve the operator performance by enabling full Matmul static tiling when the Matmul high-level API is used for matrix multiplication computation.
 During the initialization and iteration of the Matmul API, there is a large amount of scalar computation.
 The scalar computation during Matmul initialization affects the instruction header overhead, and the scalar computation between Matmul iterations may block the MTE2 pipeline.
 When the Matmul API is called to implement matrix multiplication, the MatmulApiStaticTiling parameter is used to replace the TCubeTiling variable parameter, and the scalar computation is performed in advance in the compilation phase to reduce the scalar computation overhead during runtime and improve the operator performance.

-- Matmul tiling constant quantization is applicable to the following scenarios:
+- Matmul static tiling is applicable to the following scenarios:

 - A large number of Scalar computations are performed during Matmul initialization, affecting the instruction header overhead.